 The Tongue River is a major tributary to the Yellowstone River in eastern Montana.
-It supports a rich assemblage of native warmwater fish and provides spawning habitat and fish production that contributes to Yellowstone River fish populations.
+It supports a rich assemblage of native warm water fish and provides spawning habitat and fish production that contributes to Yellowstone River fish populations.
 Few long-term studies have focused on the status of the Tongue River fish assemblage despite a long history of human activity in the drainage.
 Although game fishes are present in the river, sport fishing is limited by access and flow conditions.
 The primary human activities in the Tongue River watershed are agriculture and the development of coal resources.

-Agricultural is the primary land use practice in the Tongue River watershed, mining of coal resources in the watershed is also another primary land use.
-Water from the Tongue River is used to irrigate tens-of-thousands of acres of farmland.
+Agricultural is the primary land use practice in the Tongue River watershed.
+Water from the Tongue River is used to irrigate tens-of-thousands of acres of farmland in the Tongue River drainage.
 Irrigation projects have had and still have a substantial impact on the Tongue River fish assemblage.
 Water withdrawal is so extensive that reaches of the Tongue River are completely dewatered during low water years.
-Irrigation diversion dams are barriers to fish movement and have fragmented fish populations.
-Irrigation canals entrain fish that are thereby lost from the fishery.
+Irrigation diversion dams function as barriers to fish movement and have fragmented fish populations.
+Fish are also lost from the Tongue River fishery through entrainment into irrigation canals.
 Development of coal resources is another major industry in the watershed.
 Construction of a Tongue River Railroad has been proposed to facilitate increased coal extraction and transport.
 The proposed railroad would be constructed along the banks of the Tongue River for much of its course.
 Numerous sites in the Tongue River watershed have been permitted for the development of coal bed methane extraction.
 The extraction of coal bed methane involves pumping methane and groundwater from coal seams.
-The process increases the salinity and conductivity of the water that is discharged into the Tongue River above Tongue River Reservoir.
+Water with high salinity and conductivity is a byproduct in the process that is discharged into the Tongue River above Tongue River Reservoir.

 Although many of the changes occurring in the Tongue River drainage have the potential to negatively affect the fish assemblage, there are ongoing projects intended to improve and protect the fishery.
 These projects have focused primarily on reducing entrainment and improving or creating fish passage at three major irrigation diversion dams on the Tongue River.
-Since its construction in the 1880's, the Tongue & Yellowstone (T&Y) Dam has prevented the upstream movement of fishes beyond the dam, and fragmented a once connected system.
+Since its construction in the 1880's, the Tongue & Yellowstone (T&Y) Diversion Dam has prevented the upstream movement of fishes beyond the dam, and fragmented a once connected system.
 In 1999, the T&Y canal head gate and louver structure was replaced to reduce fish entrainment into the irrigation canal.
-In August 2007, a fish passage structure the, Muggli Bypass, was constructed around T&Y Diversion Dam (Figure 1).
+In August 2007, a fish passage structure, the Muggli Bypass, was constructed around T&Y Diversion Dam (Figure 1).
 In October 2008 SH Diversion Dam upstream of T&Y was removed (Figure 1).
 In 2005 water withdrawals from the Mobley Diversion Dam were transferred to pumps.
-The dam is no longer maintained and damage from ice scour and high flow have created some fish passage opportunity.
+The dam is no longer maintained and damage from ice scour and high flow has created some fish passage opportunity.
 However, Mobley Diversion Dam still impedes fish movement during low water periods.
 Future efforts will focus on a more complete removal of Mobley Diversion Dam.
 The completion of the Muggli Bypass and removal of SH Dam has provided a means for fish to move upstream to the Tongue River Dam with little restriction.